-Hear Me Roar, Lancaster's feminist festival, is taking place between the 26th April and the 3rd May 2017.
+Hear Me Roar, Lancaster's feminist festival, took place at the end of April 2017.

 Lancaster Institute for the Contemporary Art has been ranked 1st in the Complete University Guide, 2018, for Drama, Dance & Cinematics (which includes Theatre and Film).